Mathematics

 Requirements include calculus, linear algebra, and logic courses, with additional options in statistics, physics and computer science.
 If you plan to teach, you'll also complete a major in secondary education, which will equip you with skills for your future classroom.

-Related minors include accounting, computer science, data science and statistics, mathematics, and mathematics teaching.
+Related minors include accounting, computer science, statistics, mathematics, and mathematics teaching.

 CONTACT